Interrogation

 Interrogation (also called questioning) is interviewing as commonly employed by law enforcement officers, military personnel, intelligence agencies, organized crime syndicates, and terrorist organizations with the goal of eliciting useful information, particularly information related to suspected crime.
-Interrogation may involve a diverse array of techniques, ranging from developing a rapport with the subject to torture.
+Interrogation may involve a diverse array of techniques, ranging from developing a congenial rapport with the subject to torture.

 Techniques

 Deception

 Deception can form an important part of effective interrogation.
 In the United States, there is no law or regulation that forbids the interrogator from lying about the strength of their case, from making misleading statements or from implying that the interviewee has already been implicated in the crime by someone else.
 See case law on trickery and deception (Frazier v.
 Cupp).

+In 2021, Illinois became the first state to ban police officers from lying to minors during interrogations.

 As noted above, traditionally the issue of deception is considered from the perspective of the interrogator engaging in deception towards the individual being interrogated.
-Recently, work completed regarding effective interview methods used to gather information from individuals who score in the medium to high range on measures of psychopathology and are engaged in deception directed towards the interrogator have appeared in the literature.
+By the 2000s, information began appearing in research studies on effective interview methods used to gather information from individuals who score in the medium to high range on measures of psychopathology, and who exhibit deception with interrogators.